-It’s no surprise as remaining in the same position for long periods while repeating small movements such as typing, can lead to poor circulation, muscle fatigue, tissue strain, pain, and injury.
+It is no surprise that remaining in the same position for long periods of time while repeating small movements such as typing, can lead to poor circulation, muscle fatigue, tissue strain, pain, and injury.

-Even with the latest ergonomic workstation and the knowledge of how best to use it, your body needs regular movement throughout your day to function well.
+Even with the latest ergonomic workstation, your body needs regular movement throughout the day to function well.
 The same goes for your brain.

 The evidence of this continues to grow: exercise is the best medicine, even low-intensity activity is good for you, according to a new study in the British Journal of Sports Medicine.